 - SI will specify the necessary environments for the central systems and monitoring progress on their delivery. - Environment coordination will be managed by the MHHS Environment Manager. - Test Participants involved in SIT will have timeframes planned into testing schedules with advanced notice being given.
-This is to avoid clashes in testing requirements and ensures approved code versions are used. - Parties taking part in SIT will need to provide their own system test environments for: - o SIT Functional - o SIT Non-Functional and Migration - To plan appropriately, the following information may be needed - Reference Data requirements will be coordinated with the Test Data Manager with advanced notice in line with testing schedules.
-Test Participants will also be expected to attend regular planning meetings.
-This will give the Test Data Manager enough time to prepare data requirements and to allow Test Participants sufficient time to prepare their activities. - The SI Test Team will schedule the usage of the test environments (which will be shared across the programme) according to the testing plan.
-The MHHS Environment Manager will hold a centralised version of the plan which will be reviewed on a regular basis. - Environment coordination will be managed by the MHHS Environment Manager. - Test Participants not involved in SIT will need to participate in the UIT Qualification test phase and will need appropriate slots on the associated environment to be planned in by the SI Test Team and MHHS Environment Manager, in collaboration with the Code Bodies. - Number of SIT environments required will be determined by the SI Test Team and feasibility will be discussed with the EWG.
-Currently two SIT environments are envisaged. - o One environment for component integration, functional testing. - One environment for non-functional, migration and operational testing.
-Whilst test phases run in parallel the assumption is that test scheduling will allow a single environment can be used for all 3 phases. - A Change Request and approval will be needed from the Programme if more SIT environments are required.
+This is to avoid clashes in testing requirements and ensures approved code versions are used. - · Parties taking part in SIT will need to provide their own system test environments for: - o SIT Functional and Migration - o SIT Non-Functional - Environment coordination will be managed by the MHHS Environment Manager. - Test Participants not involved in SIT will need to participate in the UIT Qualification test. - Number of SIT environments required will be determined by the SI Test Team and feasibility will be discussed with the EWG.
+Currently two SIT environments are envisaged. - o One environment for Component Integration, Functional Testing, and Migration Testing. - One environment for Settlement Testing (TBD), Non-Functional and Operational testing.
+Whilst test phases run in parallel the assumption is that test scheduling will allow a single environment can be used for all three phases. - A Change Request and approval will be needed from the Programme if more SIT environments are required.